-Monitoring conducted for Task 2.2 identified a zone of sulfate in excess of 100 mg/L along the Santa Cruz River channel.
+As discussed in Section 2.2.2.2, monitoring conducted for Task 2.2 identified a zone of sulfate in excess of 100 mg/L along the Santa Cruz River channel.
 The groundwater sampling results indicate that the sulfate plume from the PDSTI is west of the Santa Cruz River channel and separated from Santa Cruz River area by a zone of relatively low sulfate (less than 50 mg/L) groundwater (Figure 4 and Appendix B).
 At this time, there no apparent interaction between the plume and sulfate-bearing water along the Santa Cruz River channel.